SynArchive/Apple-3D-RE-Lightweight/README.md

-# flyover-re-fixed
+# Apple 3D Reverse Engineering (Lightweight)

-A fixed repository for the archived repo by [retroplasma](https://github.com/SynArchive/flyover-re-fixed)
+A fixed repository for the archived repo by [retroplasma](https://github.com/retroplasma/flyover-reverse-engineering)

 ## Improvements